heeseorain/mini_module_abm/exercise4.md

   - If so, which of these variables especially interest you?

 Q3.
 What kind of opportunities do you think looking at the census data an an individual level create, compared to looking at them at an aggregate level?

+Q4.
+What kind of opportunities do you think using GIS and CSV extensions in NetLogo can present for researchers and practitioners in urban planning and development?